mppolak/kpr2ksc/README.md

 chmod +x install.sh

-Then just execute install.sk.
+Then just execute install.sh.
 It will create the main kpr2ksc script and other necessary files.
 After that you can execute the "kpr2ksc" script with -h flag to see how to use it

 If the scripts runs for longer than 2-3 seconds, terminate immediately